microsoft/botframework-solutions/docs/tutorials/csharp/speechenablement.md

 1. Go to the Azure Portal and locate the Web App Bot created for your Assistant which is most easily found by opening the Resource Group.
 2. Click `Channels` on the left-hand navigation and select `Direct Line Speech`
 3. Review the Channel introduction page and when ready, click `Save` to add the Channel to your Assistant.
-4. Retrieve the Channel secret key which will be used by your application to connect to your Bot through the Direct Line Speech Channel and store this ready for later in this tutorial.
+4. Retrieve the **Channel secret** key which will be used by your application to connect to your Bot through the Direct Line Speech Channel and store this ready for later in this tutorial.

 ## Integrating with the Speech Channel

 For this tutorial we'll take a pre-built C# sample to get you up and running quickly.

-1. Locate the example application found in the repo and open in Visual Studio / VSCode.
+1. Locate the [assistant-SimpleSpeechApp](https://github.com/microsoft/botframework-solutions/tree/master/solutions/testharnesses/csharp/assistant-simplespeechapp) example application found in the [botframework-solutions github repo](https://github.com/microsoft/botframework-solutions/) and open in Visual Studio / VSCode.
 2. Open `MainPage.xaml.cs` which you can find in your Solution by expanding `MainPage.xaml` in Solution Explorer.
 3. At the top of the file you will find the following configuration properties.
 Update these, using the `Channel Secret` and `Speech Subscription key` that you retrieved in the previous steps.
 The region provided is for Direct Line Speech which should be left as `westus2` at this time.